-We derive a significant portion of our revenues from clients outside the U.S. International revenues accounted for 37% and 34% of total consolidated revenues for the quarters ended December 31, 2018 and 2017, respectively.
-A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 87% and 84% of our revenues were derived from within this industry during the quarters ended December 31, 2018 and 2017, respectively.
+We derive a significant portion of our revenues from clients outside the U.S. International revenues accounted for 33% and 37% of total consolidated revenues for the quarters ended December 31, 2019 and 2018, respectively.
+A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 84% and 87% of our revenues were derived from within this industry during the quarters ended December 31, 2019 and 2018, respectively.
 In addition, we derive a significant share of revenues from transactional or unit-based software license fees, transactional fees derived under credit scoring, data processing, data management and SaaS subscription services arrangements, and annual software maintenance fees.
-Arrangements with transactional or unit-based pricing accounted for 74% and 73% of our revenues during the quarters ended December 31, 2018 and 2017, respectively.
+Arrangements with transactional or unit-based pricing accounted for 74% of our revenues during each of the quarters ended December 31, 2019 and 2018.

+Revenue increased 14% to \$298.5 million during the quarter ended December 31, 2019 from \$262.3 million during the quarter ended December 31, 2018.
 We continue to drive growth in our Scores segment.
-Scores revenue increased 25% to \$85.7 million during the quarter ended December 31, 2018 from \$68.4 million during the quarter ended December 31, 2017.
-Scores operating income increased 37% to \$72.2 million during the quarter ended December 31, 2018 from \$52.5 million during the quarter ended December 31, 2017.
-For our Applications and Decision Management Software segments, our cloud business continues to grow both in the absolute dollar value and as a percentage of revenues as we pursue our cloud-first strategy.
-During the quarter ended December 31, 2018, cloud revenues accounted for \$63.4 million, or 36% of non-Scores revenues, compared to \$56.2 million, or 34% during the quarter ended December 31, 2017.
+Scores revenue increased 34% to \$115.1 million during the quarter ended December 31, 2019 from \$85.7 million during the quarter ended December 31, 2018.
+Scores operating income increased 35% to \$97.4 million during the quarter ended December 31, 2019 from \$72.2 million during the quarter ended December 31, 2018.
+For our Applications and Decision Management Software segments, cloud business continues to grow as we pursue our cloud-first strategy.
+Cloud revenues increased 16% to \$73.7 million during the quarter ended December 31, 2019 from \$63.4 million during the quarter ended December 31, 2018.

-Operating income increased 33% to \$49.0 million for the quarter ended December 31, 2018 from \$36.8 million during the quarter ended December 31, 2017 and as a result, net earnings increased 22% to \$40.0 million from \$32.9 million, primarily due to the increase in operating income, partially offset by higher interest expense incurred during the quarter ended December 31, 2018.
+Operating income increased 6% to \$51.9 million during the quarter ended December 31, 2019 from \$49.0 million during the quarter ended December 31, 2018.
+Net earnings increased 37% to \$54.9 million from \$40.0 million primarily driven by higher excess tax benefits related to stock-based compensation as well as higher operating income during the quarter ended December 31, 2019.

 We continue to enhance stockholder value by returning cash to stockholders through our stock repurchase program.
-During the quarter ended December 31, 2018, we repurchased approximately 0.4 million shares at a total repurchase price of \$82.7 million.
-As of December 31, 2018, we had \$116.6 million remaining under our current stock repurchase program.
+During the quarter ended December 31, 2019, we repurchased approximately 0.17 million shares at a total repurchase price of \$60.0 million.
+As of December 31, 2019, we had \$160.3 million remaining under our current stock repurchase program.